 - 7:30pm – Outdoor dinner and people watching

 - 9pm – Tram 1 to St Pieters station

 - 9:30pm – Train back to Brussels

-Want to see more of Ghent?
-Stay overnight.
-I would recommend staying within the historic center for easiest access to the top sights you may have missed.
+Want to spend more than 1 day in Ghent?
+Stay overnight in a Travel Sustainable property in the Ghent city centre for easiest access to the top Ghent attractions you may have missed.

 Let Me Hear From You

-I would love to hear if this post was helpful to you on how to spend one day in Ghent over 40.
+I would love to hear if this post was helpful to you on how to spend one day in Ghent solo over 50.
 Post me your thoughts or questions in the Comments section below.
 Thank you!